STEP BY STEP INSTALLATION OF IBM LOTUS DOMINO 8.5

 Before running the package file of Lotus Domino, do check the following things which are very important so that it may not cause any problem in the middle of installation.

-• Keep in mind that the mandatory hardware and pre-required softwares are already installed and working properly.
+- Keep in mind that the mandatory hardware and pre-required software are already installed and working properly.

-• Reboot the machine if there is any pending reboots required caused by installing of other softwares.
+- Reboot the machine if there is any pending reboots required caused by installing of other software.

 In this article we will follow the procedure mentioned below, to install IBM Lotus Domino on a Microsoft Windows Server machine.

 1. To start the installation, insert IBM Lotus Domino setup disk into the CD/DVD drive of your server machine and execute the package file.
 It will ask for the location to save the setup files.
 I mentioned a different location from the location where I planned to install the software.

 Click on the Next button to continue.
 It will start reading contents of the package and extract the setup files to “F:Sharath”.

 2. Now the executable files have been extracted to folder F:Sharath.
 Go to that folder and run the installer executable ( Setup.exe ), After invoking the setup.exe file to launch the Domino 8 installation setup, the Java™ based InstallShield Wizard box opens, as shown in Figure below: